 David Armstrong is a master of suggestion, and it is a testament to this sensibility that his portraits of underwear-clad young men, in various states of dishabille and nonchalant repose, do not come off as lurid or salacious.
 Despite the appearance, these are not hustlers captured post-coital or bored playthings of rich old men.
-Collaborating with Armstrong in the creation of art, these are in fact models posing for his new book, 615 Jefferson Avenue, his address in Bed-Stuy, Brooklyn.
+These are in fact models posing for his new book, 615 Jefferson Avenue, his address in Bed-Stuy, Brooklyn.
 This is also where Ryan McGinley, himself a portraitist of soft-focus youth, caught up with the photographer on everything from growing up with his lifelong friend Nan Goldin to still getting stiffies in his fifties...

 Ryan McGinley: Since this book is called 615 Jefferson, we should explain that it’s actually the address of your infamous brownstone in Brooklyn, New York.
 It is also some sort of flophouse for young male models.